Yesterday, I finished a 3 day water fast (72 hour fast).

 - Keep your next few meals quite small.
 You want to keep your blood sugar levels stable, so take it easy the days following a fast.

-The science-backed benefits of a 3 day water fast
+Potential benefits of a 3 day water fast

 According to researchers from the School of Gerontology and the Biological Sciences at the University of California, fasting for 3 days can regenerate the entire immune system.